gknapp/ghost6/orange_pi_z2.md

 We can change that to something shorter or more memorable.
 As I'm using this to run klipper on my 3D printer, I thought I'd use the inspired name of `klipper`.

-You can do using one of two ways:
+You can change it via one of two ways:

 1) Use `orangepi-config` (recommended)
 2) Bash commands